-While all these reform efforts are desirable, states without total abolishment of the marital exemption law are experiencing some barriers to protecting victims of spousal rape.
+While all these reform efforts are desirable, states without total abolishment of the marital exemption law still experience some barriers to protecting victims of spousal rape.
 Without the total abolishment of this exemption, the state requirement for standard of proof is higher than for other sexual assault laws.
-Victims are often required to show that there was extra force, or show legal separation, or charges must be brought within thirty days of the assault.
+Victims are often required to show that there was extra force or show legal separation, or charges must be brought within 30 days of the assault.
 In other situations, the court may decide to downgrade spousal rape to a Class 1 misdemeanor and order the perpetrator to receive mandatory counseling (Miller, 2004).

-Subsidized Guardianship
+<h2>Subsidized Adoption Guardianship

 Since the federal Title VI-E legislation was created in 1980, countless children with special needs have found permanent adoptive homes.
 The law facilitated this by providing support for the families that came forward to adopt these children.
 The federal adoption assistance law was readily embraced by the states, and many implemented in varying degrees state-initiated subsidy programs ranging from a one-time expense reimbursement payment to respite care (Bower & Laws, 2002).

 Of the many state adoption support efforts, one of the most important programs is subsidized guardianship.
-While it is best for children to be adopted when they cannot remain with their birth parents, in some instances subsidized guardianship is used by relatives or other care providers to assume legal custody of children until the time other more permanent arrangement can be made.
+Although it is best for children to be adopted when they cannot remain with their birth parents, in some instances subsidized guardianship is used by relatives or other care providers to assume legal custody of children until the time other, more permanent arrangements can be made.
 Under this arrangement, a child is cared for by a loving family, and the biological parents continue to be involved in the child’s life.
-Moreover, if the child is physically or mentally ill and cannot live outside of hospitals or other institutions, the state will pay for the care that may not be available to natural or adoptive parents (Bower & Laws 2002).
+Moreover, if the child is physically or mentally ill and cannot live outside of hospitals or other institutions, the state will pay for the care that may not otherwise be available to natural or adoptive parents (Bower & Laws 2002).

-Table 1 shows that twenty-one states have fully enacted the subsidized guardianship legislation, while eighteen states have no such law.
-The rest of the states have elected to offer subsidized guardianships on a conditional basis.
-For instance, Connecticut offers the guardianship only to relatives, California’s law varies from county to county, and Kansas offers only a limited program.
-Not only is this legislation family friendly and enhances a child’s well-being, it also saves the state budget by avoiding potential institutional care for the child.
+Table 1 shows that 21 states have fully enacted the subsidized guardianship legislation.
+Of the other states, 18 have no such law, and the rest have elected to offer subsidized guardianships on a conditional basis.
+For example, Connecticut offers the guardianship only to relatives, California’s law varies from county to county, and Kansas offers only a limited program.
+Not only is this legislation family friendly and aimed at enhancing a child’s well-being, but it also saves the state budget by avoiding potential institutional care for the child.

-Low Income Housing Tax Credit (LIHTC)
+<h2>Low-Income Housing Tax Credit (LIHTC)

 Housing is essential to the safety and well-being of families, yet it is unaffordable to millions of low-income families.
 According to the HUD standard, housing that costs half or more of household income is considered unaffordable.
-Government data show that of about 33 million households who rent, nearly 7.5 million households are paying more than half of their income for housing.
+Government data show that of about 33 million households that rent, nearly 7.5 million households are paying more than half of their income for housing.
 The problem is even more severe for those who are extremely poor.
-Though they make up 31% of the nation’s renters, they account for 84% of the nation’s renters who live in severely unaffordable housing (Pelletiere et al., 2005).
+Though they make up 31% of the nation’s renters, they account for 84% of the nation’s renters who live in severely unaffordable housing (Pelletiere, Treskon, & Crowley, 2005).